Conquer your student debt. Refinance now.

 Even so, I made my best efforts to keep up with my student loans.
 I used a spreadsheet that listed all my student loan accounts (or so I thought), along with details like balances and interest rates.
 I checked my credit scores monthly and reviewed my annual credit reports.
 And when I couldn’t afford payments on my federal student loans, I switched to an income-driven repayment plan.

 Even with this diligence, however, I still defaulted on two student loans.
 Here’s how it happened — and how I got out of default and repaired my credit.

 How I Defaulted on My Student Loans

-Defaulting on a loan doesn’t always mean someone is a deadbeat or trying to dodge their payments.
-There are plenty of easy-to-make mistakes that can land you in student loan default.
+Defaulting on a loan doesn’t always mean the borrower is a deadbeat or trying to dodge their payments.
+There are plenty of easy-to-make mistakes that can land you in student loan default or delinquency.
 I know because I made some of them.
 In fact, I literally lost two student loans.
-I moved to Asia for business and the servicer for those two loans didn’t have my current contact information.
+I moved from the United States to Asia for business and the servicer for those two loans didn’t have my current contact information.